grzegorz914/homebridge-melcloud-control/README.md

 ### About the plugin
 * Support multiple MELCloud accounts.
 * Support multiple buildings, flors, areas.
-* Main control modes, *Thermostat* or *Heater Cooler*, selectable in plugin settings.
+* Main control modes, *Thermostat* or *Heater Cooler*, comfigurable in plugin settings.
-* Buttons control modes *ON/OFF, HEAT, DRY, COOL, FAN, PURIFY* using extra buttons.
+* Buttons control modes *ON/OFF, HEAT, DRY, COOL, FAN, PURIFY*, comfigurable in plugin settings.
 * All devices are detected automatically.
 * Control of Air Conditioner:
   * Power *ON/OFF*.